 - 2 tablespoons peanut butter, divided

 Line three cupcake pans with cupcake liners.
 Set aside.
-Place Nilla Wafers in a ziplock bag and pound the shit out of the cookies until they become crumbs.
-I use the peanut butter jar or my elbow.
-Whatever's easiest!
-Love my food processor, but cleaning it?
-Thats a whole different story.
-Plus I like if there are still a few larger chunks left of the Nilla Wafers.
+Place Nilla Wafers in a ziplock bag and pound them until they become crumbs.
+I like if there are still a few larger chunks left of the Nilla Wafers.
 It gives a nice texture to the peanut butter cups.
 Leftover crumbs can be stored for later use as an ice cream topping.
-My husband is a firefighter and my brother-in-law is a firefighter, and if you know firefighters, then you know they love ice cream as mush as us cops love donuts!

 Melt the two sticks (one cup) of butter in the microwave in a large microwave safe bowl.
 Add the peanut butter into the melted butter and stir.
 Add two teaspoons of vanilla extract to the butter mixture.
 Next, add the powdered sugar into the butter mixture, cup by cup, stirring by hand.
 Make sure each cup of sugar is incorporated into the butter mixture before you add the next cup of sugar.
 After the sugar is incorporated into the butter mixture, add your cookie crumbs and stir until well mixed.

 After the cookie cups have chilled, prepare your chocolate topping.
 In a microwave safe bowl, place two cups semisweet chocolate chips and one tablespoon peanut butter.
 Microwave in 10-second intervals, stirring in between.
 Be careful not to scorch your chocolate or over cook it.
 And whatever you do DO NOT WALK AWAY FROM THE CHOCOLATE MELTING IN THE MICROWAVE!
-I may or may not have done this once, which resulted in my chocolate and bowl catching on fire in the microwave.
-I won't confirm or deny this, since there were no witnesses, but don't leave your chocolate unattended while you are melting it.
 It only takes me 1 to 1-1/2 minutes to melt the chocolate.

 Remove one cupcake pan from the fridge and use your cookie scoop to scoop the desired amount of chocolate on top of the cookie mixture.
 I filled mine to the top and it was a pretty substantial layer of chocolate.
 Continue filling the cookie cups with chocolate until you run out of chocolate.
 Make your second batch of chocolate topping and finishing filling the rest of your cups.
 Put cupcake pans back in the fridge to set.